twilkinson3421/next-loc/README.md

 - `locale?: NextLocTypes.Locale`: Override the locale used in the hook
 - `dictionary?: NextLocTypes.ThisDictionaryType`: Override the dictionary used in the hook

-> **⚠️ Translations are not strings by default, but actually instances of a `LocalisedString` class, which is a direct copy of the `Replaceable` class from [string-replace-utils](https://www.npmjs.com/package/string-replace-utils).
-This simply provides some useful methods for replacing substrings.
-You can change this behaviour by modifying the return value of the `getTranslation` function _AND_ the return value in the catch block inside the `translate` function.
-To replace substrings with React components, it is recommended to use [react-string-replace](https://www.npmjs.com/package/react-string-replace) (this may be integrated in a future release).**

 ## Leveraging Context